ProgrammerAL/Presentations-2024/orlando-code-camp/presentation.md

 ---
-marp: false
+marp: true
-title: A Beginner's Guide to Pulumi
+title: Beginner's Guide to Pulumi: Infrastructure as Code with Code
 paginate: true
 theme: gaia
 author: Al Rodriguez
 ---

-# A Beginner's Guide to Pulumi
+# Beginner's Guide to Pulumi: Infrastructure as Code with Code

 with AL Rodriguez